-Our updated systematic review (31) identified only one controlled study that specifically reported healing outcomes for plantar rearfoot ulcers (78).
-This low-quality RCT reported that those ulcers offloaded with a TCC had shorter time-to-healing than those using therapeutic footwear (69 days vs 107 days), but no statistical significance was reported (78).
-Another high-quality RCT compared a custom-made fiberglass heel cast with standard wound care in patients with heel ulcers, but of which most (72%) were non-plantar (21).
-The authors did not specifically report on plantar heel ulcers.
-This RCT is discussed under non-plantar ulcers.
+Our updated systematic review31 identified only one controlled study that specifically reported healing outcomes for plantar heel ulcers.78 This low-quality RCT reported that those ulcers offloaded with a TCC had shorter time-to-healing than those using therapeutic footwear (69 vs 107 d), but no statistical significance was reported.78 Another high-quality RCT compared a custom-made fibreglass heel cast with standard wound care in patients with heel ulcers, but of which most (72%) were nonplantar.21 The authors did not specifically report on plantar heel ulcers.
+This RCT is discussed under nonplantar ulcers.

-As outcomes on healing were limited, we assessed surrogate measures for offloading as previously recommended (11) and identified three controlled trials investigating plantar pressure reductions.
-One high-quality RCT found slightly greater rearfoot plantar pressure reductions from baseline barefoot pressure in participants wearing a TCC compared with those wearing a knee-high walker, but this difference was not significant (54% v 40%, p=0.11) (62).
-Another high-quality RCT found a significant increase in rearfoot plantar pressures in those undergoing an Achilles tendon lengthening procedure in combination with a TCC compared with those treated with a TCC alone (70.6 \pm 28.1 vs 55.8 \pm 30.7 N/cm2, p=0.018) (116).
-The other low-quality non-randomized controlled trial reported rearfoot plantar pressures in a removable ankle-high walker intervention increased by 10% from baseline pressures in conventional footwear (117).
+As outcomes on healing were limited, we assessed surrogate measures for offloading as previously recommended 11 and identified three controlled trials investigating plantar pressure reductions.
+One high-quality RCT found slightly greater heel plantar pressure reductions from baseline barefoot pressure in participants wearing a TCC compared with those wearing a knee-high walker, but this difference was not significant (54% vs 40%, P = 0.11).
+Another high-quality RCT found a significant increase in heel plantar pressures in those undergoing an ATL procedure in combination with a TCC compared with those treated with a TCC alone (70.6 \pm 28.1 vs 55.8 \pm 30.7 N/cm2, P = 0.018).
+The other low-quality nonrandomized controlled trial reported heel plantar pressures in a removable ankle-high walker intervention increased by 10% from baseline pressures in conventional footwear.
+The transfer of the triangle of triangle of the triangle of t

-A number of cross-sectional within-subject designed studies also investigated the effect of different offloading interventions on rearfoot plantar pressures (65, 66, 118).
-Three investigated TCCs compared with knee-high walkers and found mixed results.
-One found TCCs had slightly greater rearfoot plantar pressure reduction (118), another found knee-high walkers reduced more rearfoot pressure (65), and a third found they were the same in pressure relief (66).
-Several others found removable knee-high devices (walkers and bivalved TCCs) had slightly greater rearfoot plantar pressure reductions than ankle-high devices (walkers, cast shoes, post-operative healing shoes) (65-67, 76), but not always to a statistically significant level (66, 67).
-Other studies found that removable ankle-high devices give greater rearfoot plantar pressure reduction than footwear (therapeutic and standard) (74-76).
-Heel-relief shoes are specifically designed to offload the heel, but have not been tested for efficacy on pressure relief to date.
+A number of cross-sectional designed studies also investigated the effect of different offloading interventions on heel plantar pressures.
+65,66,118 Three investigated TCCs compared with knee-high walkers and found mixed results.
+One found TCCs had slightly greater heel plantar pressure reduction, 118 another found knee-high walkers reduced more heel pressure, 65 and a third found they were the same in pressure relief.
+66 Several others found removable knee-high devices (walkers and bivalved TCCs) had slightly greater heel plantar pressure reductions than ankle-high devices (walkers, cast shoes, and postoperative healing shoes) 65-67,76 but not always to a statistically significant level.
+66,67 Other studies found that removable ankle-high devices give greater heel plantar pressure reduction than footwear (therapeutic and standard).
+74-76 Heel-relief shoes are specifically designed to offload the heel but have not been tested for efficacy on pressure relief to date.

-No controlled studies specifically reported on adverse events when treating those with rearfoot ulcers.
-However, one RCT found an increase in new plantar heel ulcer development in those undergoing Achilles tendon lengthening in combination with a TCC to heal forefoot ulcers compared with a TCC alone, but did not report significance (13% v 0%) (85).
-Otherwise we suggest the adverse events from different offloading interventions would be similar to those to heal a forefoot DFU.
-Thus, we consider that non-removable and removable knee-high devices have similar low incidence of harm, but potentially slightly higher than removable ankle-high devices.
-No studies have reported on preferences or costs for treating plantar rearfoot ulcers.
+No controlled studies specifically reported on adverse events with treating plantar heel ulcers.
+However, one RCT found an increase in new plantar heel ulcer development in those undergoing ATL in combination with a TCC to heal forefoot ulcers compared with a TCC alone but did not report significance (13% vs 0%).
+Otherwise, we suggest the adverse events from different offloading interventions would be similar to those to heal a forefoot DFU.
+Thus, we consider that nonremovable and removable knee-high devices have similar low incidence of harm but potentially slightly higher incidence of harm than removable ankle-high devices.
+No studies have reported on preferences or costs for treating plantar heel ulcers.